lenatr99/proto-orange/README.md

 - Run `npm start`
 - Open [http://localhost:3000](http://localhost:3000) in one or more browsers.

+If the server fails because of unexpected `broadcast=True` argument, try `pip install python-socketio==5.7.2`.
+Apparently `flask-socketio` has problems with newer versions of `python-socket`.

 -------------

 # Getting Started with Create React App